agrc/auditor/README.md

 * `-r`, `--save_report`           Save report to the file specified in the credentials file (will be rotated)
 * `-d`, `--dry`                   Only run the checks, don't do any fixes
 * `-v`, `--verbose`               Print status updates to the console
+* ITEM                            One or more AGOL item IDs to audit.
+If none are specified, all items are audited.

 Example:

 * `auditor -v -r`
+* `auditor -v -r aaaaaaaabbbbccccddddeeeeeeeeeeee ffffffff111122223333444444444444`

 ### Forklift